 The National Student Financial Aid Scheme famous as NSFAS serves as a bursary program providing financial assistance necessary for learners to attain their career dreams.
-The scheme offers fully subsidized training programs and free higher education to both financially challenged and working class South Africans.
+The scheme offers fully subsidized training programs and free higher education to both financially challenged and working-class South Africans.
 Who qualifies for NSFAS?
 The plan is exclusively available for eligible applicants who satisfy the NSFAS requirements discussed below.

-The core mission of the scheme cuts across three main elements, which include providing financial assistance to learners from poor and working class families interested in enrolling in public universities and TVET colleges.
+The core mission of the scheme cuts across three main elements, which include providing financial assistance to learners from poor and working-class families interested in enrolling in public universities and TVET colleges.
 The National Student Financial Aid Scheme essentially identifies eligible learners and awards them with bursaries for their enrolled programmes.
 As such, the scheme also collects past student loans in the view of financing new students.
 Most importantly, the scheme supports new applicants who are unable to afford further education regardless of their financial potential.
 Read on for National Student Financial Aid Scheme requirements before enrolling and accessing the scheme funding.

 What is needed when applying for NSFAS?

-Although the NSFAS application for the 2019 academic year is already closed, you can prepare for the next intake by understanding that there are several qualifications which applicants must satisfy before submitting their applications.
+Although the NSFAS application for the 2020 academic year is already closed, you can prepare for the next intake by understanding that there are several qualifications which applicants must satisfy before submitting their applications.
 It is also essential to keep track of important dates and stay up to date with NSFAS notifications.
-NSFAS bursary and financial aid is exclusively open for South African citizens willing to further their studies and satisfy the following conditions:
+NSFAS bursary and financial aid are exclusively open for South African citizens willing to further their studies and satisfy the following conditions:

 - Only applicants with a combined annual household income of less than R350,000 annually are acceptable for subsidized study enrollments.